Reframing The Brahma Viharas as Questions

 This wasn’t needed or recognised in Buddhism as a heart state because the idea was to create a space (a monastery) that supported people to separate off from the world.
 They were trying to discourage people from engaging with the world, whereas in this practice we are trying to allow ourselves to open to the world in a wholesome or whole-hearted way.

-I’ve also translated the other boundless states slightly differently to reflect what they feel like when we use them in a more engaged way: friendliness, passion, joy and inclusion.
+I’ve also translated the other boundless states slightly differently to reflect what they feel like when we use them in a more engaged way: gratitude, friendliness, joy, inclusion and compassion.

 Each one has questions to ask yourself.
 You can answer the questions for the situation you find yourself in, or like with the scripts, you can imagine different people and scenarios to see what it evokes in you.

 Gratitude: What is something you appreciate in life?